osmandapp/web/main/docs/user/search/search-poi.md

 From the main screen:
 1. Tap on the agnifying glass to open the Search screen.
 2. Select the Categories tab.
-3. Choose the custom category : screen with search results will open.
+3. Choose the custom category: screen with search results will open.
 4. Tap on filter icon and then on Filter screen.
 5. Tap on the 3-dot icon.
 6. In the drop-down menu, select "Edit categories".